LennartHennigs/DIYStreamDeck/README.md

 If you find this project helpful please consider giving it a ⭐️ at [GitHub](https://github.com/LennartHennigs/ESPTelnet) and/or [buy me a ☕️](https://ko-fi.com/lennart0815).
 Thanks!

+### Notes

 This is an ongoing project.
 To see the latest changes please take a look at the [Changelog](https://github.com/LennartHennigs/DIYStreamDeck/blob/main/CHANGELOG.md).

-**Note:** This was (and is) a very successful experiment in programming with ChatGPT-4. 🤖 I built this without any knowledge of Python or CircuitPython.
+It is (still)) a very successful experiment in programming with ChatGPT-4 and Copilot. 🤖 I built this without any knowledge of Python or CircuitPython.
 The goal was to not program it myself but tell ChatGPT-4 what I wanted.
-This is the result.
-It wrote the code and this README as well.
-This paragraph here is the only piece I am writing myself (and about ten lines in the CircuitPython code).
-Update: I recently started to refactor some code myself now.
+This is the result so far.
+GPT wrote the code and this README as well.
+This paragraph here is the only piece I am writing myself (and about twenty lines in the CircuitPython code).

+**Update**: I recently started to refactor some code myself now but still use GPT for new features

 ## Hardware Requirements